 Make your Kahoots even more fun when you add a theme.
 Free users only have access to a limited number of themes, but there are still plenty of choices.

-There are a variety of ways to add videos to Kahoot, including their new collaboration with Vimeo.
+There are a variety of ideas for adding videos to Kahoot, including their collaboration with Vimeo.
 Learn more about how it works here.

 Kids love animated gifs, right?
 So it’s totally awesome that Kahoot partnered with GIPHY to make it simple to insert pretty much any gif right into your quizzes.
 Get the incredibly easy instructions here.